Manolis Zografakis

 Sound Therapist

-His journey into sound began with classical guitar studies, forming the foundation for a lifelong exploration of music.
-Over the years, he performed in bands, produced electronic music under the name MAMA, and released his solo album Blue in 2008.
-Its track Have a Nice Trip received radio airplay and was featured in the Village Roadshow film Alter Ego.
+His relationship with sound began long before his therapeutic work.
+After studying classical guitar, he performed in bands, produced electronic music, and released his solo album Blue in 2008, whose track Have a Nice Trip received radio airplay and was featured in the Village Roadshow film Alter Ego.
+While working as a radio producer and DJ in Athens, he turned to meditation as a way to find inner balance, gradually deepening his interest in healing-oriented practices.

-In 2012, he relocated to Berlin, where a sound bath experience became a turning point in his journey.
-He later apprenticed with his mentor, Eléna Sofia Melnishca, co-facilitating sessions and deepening his practical understanding of sound therapy in group settings.
+In 2011 he completed an MA in Arts Administration and Cultural Policy at Goldsmiths, University of London.
+Some years later, having relocated to Berlin, a sound bath experience became a quiet but significant turning point.
+He began apprenticing with his mentor Eléna Sofia Melnishca, co-facilitating sessions and developing a grounded understanding of sound therapy in group settings.

 Accredited and Member of